The 2016 North Atlantic voyage

 Draken Route

-After years of hard work, sea trials in the norwegian fjords, and a small setback, Draken and her crew sailed a successful open sea voyage trial in 2014.
+After years of hard work, sea trials in the Norwegian fjords, and a small setback, Draken and her crew completed a successful open-sea trial voyage in 2014.
 Draken was finally ready for an epic expedition.
 This expedition would test the nerves and abilities of the ship and crew.

 On April 24th 2016, Draken Harald Hårfagre set sail across the icy north, beginning Expedition America 2016.
-Due to tough weather Draken made two portstops on the way to Island.
-April 27-30 in Lerwick, Shetland, to replace the starboard shroud and May 1-6 in Torshamn, Färöarna to repair the sail.
-The first stop was in Reykjavik on the 9st of May, and celebrated the arrival to the Viking island of Iceland in proper fashion.
-From Iceland we sailed for Greenland, rounding the treacherously windy and confused seas of cape Farewell and Greenland’s southernmost tip.
-We needed to dodge the sheet ice to seek refuge in the port of Qaqortoq in Greenland’s south western fjords.
-From Qaqortoq we sailed across the Davis Strait, a thousand miles north of where Titanic met her fate, maneuvering past icebergs for Newfoundland, Canada.
-Our first stop in Vinland was St. Anthony harbor and the known viking settlement of L’anse aux Meadows tentatively the 1st of June.
+Due to tough weather, Draken made two port stops on the way to Iceland.
+April 27-30 in Lerwick, Shetland, to replace the starboard shroud and May 1-6 in Torshavn, Färöarna to repair the sail.
+The first stop was in Reykjavik on the 9th of May, and celebrated the arrival on the Viking island of Iceland in proper fashion.
+From Iceland, we sailed for Greenland, rounding the treacherously windy and confused seas of Cape Farewell and Greenland’s southernmost tip.
+We needed to dodge the sheet ice to seek refuge in the port of Qaqortoq in Greenland’s southwestern fjords.
+From Qaqortoq, we sailed across the Davis Strait, a thousand miles north of where the Titanic met her fate, manoeuvring past icebergs for Newfoundland, Canada.
+Our first stop in Vinland was St. Anthony's harbour and the known Viking settlement of L’anse aux Meadows, tentatively on the 1st of June.

-Draken sailed on, as we suppose the vikings sailed, into the Gulf of St Lawrence to Quebec City, Canada to arrive for the weekend of June 17th.
-The 1st to 3rd of July, Draken joined the Tall Ships Challenge Great Lakes 2016 in Toronto, Ontario and participated in the Redpath Waterfront Festival.
-The race began and the next port of call was Fairport Harbor, Ohio in Lake Eire July 8-10.
+Draken sailed on, as we suppose the Vikings sailed, into the Gulf of St Lawrence to Quebec City, Canada, to arrive for the weekend of June 17th.
+From the 1st to the 3rd of July, Draken joined the Tall Ships Challenge Great Lakes 2016 in Toronto, Ontario and participated in the Redpath Waterfront Festival.
+The race began, and the next port of call was Fairport Harbour, Ohio, in Lake Erie, July 8-10.
 Off to Bay City Tall Ships Celebration in Lake Huron, July 15-17.
-In the end of July, Draken sailed into Lake Michigan, and landed Navy Pier in Chicago, Illinois to join the Tall Ships Chicago July 27-31.
-From Chicago we sailed up Lake Michigan and land Green Bay, Wisconsin and the Tall Ships Festival Green Bay August 5-7.
-Green Bay, was the last port on our Tall Ships Challenge route in the Great lakes before we sailed on.
-From Green Bay, Draken sailed all the way back through the lakes, and headed off for the NY Canals.
-We downriged our two and a half ton mast in Oswego in order to maneuver the canal system to the Hudson River.
+At the end of July, Draken sailed into Lake Michigan and landed at Navy Pier in Chicago, Illinois, to join the Tall Ships Chicago July 27-31.
+From Chicago, we sailed up Lake Michigan to Green Bay, Wisconsin and the Tall Ships Festival Green Bay August 5-7.
+Green Bay was the last port on our Tall Ships Challenge route in the Great Lakes before we sailed on.
+From Green Bay, Draken sailed all the way back through the lakes and headed off for the NY Canals.
+We downrigged our two-and-a-half-ton mast in Oswego in order to manoeuvre the canal system to the Hudson River.

-Many long days and sleepless nights have gone into the building of Draken Harald Hårfagre, restructuring and strengthening her hull for smoother flexibility, and planning this voyage; all no small feat.
+Many long days and sleepless nights have gone into building Draken Harald Hårfagre, restructuring and strengthening her hull for greater flexibility, and planning this voyage; all no small feats.